William J. Morris III, Esq.

 Q: What do you like to do when not practicing law?

 A: I enjoy hiking, camping, skiing on one telemark ski, horseback riding, hanging out with my several rescued pets, and writing music on piano and guitar.
-I absolutely love hockey, especially my beloved Philadelphia Flyers and the Colorado Avalanche, and coach youth hockey teams.
+I absolutely love hockey, especially my beloved Philadelphia Flyers, Colorado Avalanche, and Tampa Bay Lightning.
+I play hockey almost every day and coach youth hockey teams.
 But above all else, I love spending time with my wife and son, doing whatever it is that makes them happy.